-How to Use ‘fsck’ to Repair File System Errors in Linux
+How to Use ‘fsck’ to Repair Linux File System Errors

-Filesystems are responsible for organizing how data is stored and recovered.
-One way or another, with time, filesystem may become corrupted and certain parts of it may not be accessible.
-If your filesystem develops such inconsistency it is recommend to verify its integrity.
+Linux Filesystems are responsible for organizing how data is stored and recovered.
+One way or another, with time, the filesystem may become corrupted and certain parts of it may not be accessible.
+If your filesystem develops such inconsistency it is recommended to verify its integrity.

-This can be completed via system utility called fsck (file system consistency check).
-This check can be done automatically during boot time or ran manually.
+This can be completed via a system utility called fsck (file system consistency check), which checks the root file system automatically during boot time or ran manually.

-In this article, we are going to review the fsck utility and its usage to help you repair disk errors.
+In this article, we are going to review the fsck command and its usage to help you repair Linux disk errors.

 There are different scenarios when you will want to run fsck.
-Here are few examples:
+Here are a few examples:

 • The system fails to boot.